 - What are specific challenges that may impact your use of renewable energy?

-Define Your Solar Energy Strategy
+Define Your Commercial Solar Energy Strategy

 Your strategy must not stop once you have chosen the renewable energy source that you opt to use.
 You must make sure that you have defined your strategy in such a way that it can be integrated within your company’s objectives.
 Simply put, the strategy must be able to meet your business demands as well as complement your other sustainability strategies.